cosmos/relayer/docs/commands.md

 ### Synopsis

-This command creates the next handshake message given a specifc set of identifiers.
+This command creates the next handshake message given a specific set of identifiers.
 If the command fails, you can safely run it again to repair an unfinished connection

 ```
 rly transact raw connection-step [src-chain-id] [dst-chain-id] [src-client-id] [dst-client-id] [src-connection-id] [dst-connection-id] [flags]